msang/ESE_corpus/README.md

 # ESE_corpus

-Collection of Named Entities extracted from Wikidata
+This repository comprises a collection of Italian Named Entities extracted from Wikidata through SPARQL, along with the Python notebook used for the queries.